Pat-joseph/LITA_Class_Documentationn/README.md

 The primary source of Data used is Data Sale csv, this an open source data shared by the facilitator

 ### TOOLS USED
-- Microsoft Excel for Data Cleaning, Analysis and Validation
+- Microsoft Excel
+  i For Data Cleaning
+  ii Analysis
+  iii Validation

 - SQL Structured Query Language, for querring of Data
 - GitHub for portfolio Building